angrybacon/doomsday-wiki/markdown/chapters/meandeck/basics.md

 ## Piles Not Using Predict nor Ideas Unbound

-In the event that your draw spell(s) gets exiled, usually by pitching them to Force of Will or through your opponent actions, you need another way of drawing into your pile.
+In the event that your draw spell gets exiled, usually by pitching them to Force of Will or through your opponent actions, you need another way of drawing into your pile.
 With enough initial mana, regular cantrips and cyclers will do just fine.

-If short on mana and LED becomes necessary, you can replicate the *double cantrip* piles above once again using the first cantrip to draw into LED, and the second cantrip to dig deeper into your pile while cracking the LED for mana.
+If short on mana and LED becomes necessary, you can replicate the *double cantrip* piles from above using the first cantrip to draw into LED, and the second cantrip to dig deeper into your pile while cracking the LED for mana.

 > Cantrip + Cantrip